Hebrew Institute of Boro Park: Other yeshivas

 By the time the yeshiva closed, the area was becoming more Hasidic.
-However, the area still featured two other long-time non-Hasidic schools; Shulamith, a girls' school and another boys school, Toras Emes, which was seven blocks away.
+However, the area still featured two other long-time non-Hasidic schools; Shulamith School for Girls, a girls' school and another boys' school, Yeshiva Toras Emes Kaminetz, which was seven blocks away.
 Both these schools later moved to Flatbush.

 Shulamith was two buildings, one of them partially using the nearby Young Israel of Boro Park, the other directly across YIBP.
 Both of these buildings were sold to Viznitz Yeshiva.

 Foundation

 Etz Chaim's building was sold and the proceeds were used to establish the Yeshiva Etz Chaim Foundation to support religious education.

 (Retired) Judge Jerome Hornblass was an early administrator.

 An alumni reunion was held in 1997 for the graduates of the school which "was located in a beautiful building on 13th Avenue between 50 and 51st Streets."
 That building has since been demolished; several stores and a bank are now on that block.